 Riding Horses in Thunderstorms

 The next day would be a day that would go down in riding history for me.
-I had encountered sandstorms while riding in Egypt, survived riding with the humidity famous in India, and had even experienced a hailstorm while galloping on the steppes in Mongolia… but this was something entirely new for me.
+I had encountered sandstorms while riding in Egypt, survived riding with the humidity famous in India, and had even experienced a hailstorm while galloping on the steppes in Mongolia… but what was about to happen while horse riding in Slovenia was entirely new for me.

 Half drunk from excitement and drunk from… well, schnapps, we wound our way up the streets as we headed for another castle in the city.
 Once again we left our horses with our two guides for the day, Borut and Megi as we we stormed the castle.
 The view from the tower above was unbelievable, especially with the storm clouds rumbling in the distance.